cmcntsh/UseChatGPtEdit/README.md

 # Use ChatGPT to Help Edit and Improve Your Writing

 Hiring an editor to help with your writing can be very expensive.
 I've seen editing services cost between $50 - $120 per hour.
 ChatGPT may be a useful tool to help you edit and improve your writing.
+An editor may still be helpful to help you with the ordering of ideas and flow of a paper, but at least you won't be spending money to fix the mechanics of your writing.

-Here is an example of feedback provided by ChatGPT on a paragraph.
+Here is an example of feedback provided by ChatGPT on a paragraph and some other writing examples.

 * I started with the following paragraph: